Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Reconstructing the phase space of a pendulum

 We also vary the number of training trajectories $N$ at fixed $k_z = 2$ and $n_F = 2$.
 The estimated mutual information increases with $N$, while probe errors decrease, with both $\theta$ and $\omega$ recovered accurately using only a fraction of the full dataset (Fig.~\ref{fig:sample_efficiency}).
 This is consistent with prior work showing that mutual-information-based objectives that operate in the low-dimensional latent representations can capture predictive structure from relatively small datasets~\citep{abdelaleem2025accurate,gulati2026mutual}.

-Finally, we find that using a latent dimension larger than necessary does not change the effective dimensionality of the learned representation, but substantially reduces variability across trials (see Fig.~\ref{fig:si_variance}), similar to the observation in~\citep{gulati2026mutual}.
-In practice, we can therefore choose $k_z > 2$.
-The learned representation remains intrinsically two-dimensional, embedded in a slightly larger latent space, and the probes continue to recover $\theta$ and $\omega$ with the same or even improved accuracy across all trials.
+Finally, using a latent dimension larger than necessary does not change the intrinsic dimensionality of the learned representation, but substantially reduces variability across trials (see Fig.~\ref{fig:si_variance} with $k_z=8$), similar to the observation in~\citep{gulati2026mutual}.
+Intrinsic-dimensionality estimates applied to the $k_z>2$ embeddings remain close to two, showing that the additional latent coordinates do not encode new dynamical degrees of freedom.
+In practice, we can therefore choose an overparameterized bottleneck, $k_z>2$, and read off the effective dimension from the learned representation.
+For the pendulum, the representation remains intrinsically two-dimensional, embedded in a larger latent space, and the probes continue to recover $\theta$ and $\omega$ with the same or even improved accuracy across trials.